jeremy9k27/Using-BSM-model-to-find-derivative-trading-opportunities/README.md

 # Using-derivatives-to-find-trading-opportunities
-Finding Historical Arbitrage Opportunities with Financial Derivatives
+Finding Trading Opportunities in Python using Financial Derivatives

 **Intro**